 Dearest Missy by Diana Mandache.
 The letters of Grand Duchess Maria Alexandrovna of Russia and her daughter Marie of Romania.

 Americans and Queen Marie of Romania edited by Diana Fotescu and Diana Mandache.
-Includes the diary of an American who visited the queen in 1925; and correspondence between the queen and an American who compiled an extensive collection of materials relating to Marie and donated them to the archives of Kent State University in Ohio.
-Sometimes available from Alibris.
+Includes the diary of an American who visited the queen in 1925, and correspondence between the queen and another American.

 The Playboy King by Paul D. Quinlan is a biography of King Carol II, who gave up his claim to the throne to be with his mistress, Elena "Magda" Lupescu, later became king, but abdicated and married Lupescu.
 Carol was the father of Romania's last king, Michael.